jundalisay/spblist/content/en/superphysics/principles/chapter-12.md

 7 | Life and Mind
 8 | 5 Layers
 9 | The Supreme

+{{< i s="/graphics/super/spmodel.jpg" a="Essential Superphysics concepts" c="Superphysics can be summed up as being based on the Supreme Entity, 2 Forces, 5 Elements, and Relationality" >}}

 In a nutshell, Superphysics is **a paradigm that merges the known and proven perceptions of the physical and metaphysical domains (Chapters 1-2, 8) in order to find patterns (Chapters 3-5) and principles (Chapters 6-9) for the sake of solving problems**.